 More than 3,000 Chevy Volts have been recalled by GM because of faulty software controlling the car’s battery.
 The affected vehicles were at risk of shutting down completely while driving in traffic, making them hazardous for both the drivers and passengers and other motorists.
 GM has explained that the issue is one of failure of battery cells to balance correctly, leading the car to lose its propulsion abilities.
 Although a stalling car may not seem as serious as airbag failure and no injuries have yet been reported as a result of this particular recall, the risk remains a concern for Volt drivers across the country.

 People with vehicles on the extensive GM recall list are told to take their cars to the nearest dealer for a free repair of the defective part.
 However, for some people the manufacturing defect has already taken its toll, resulting in injury or even death.
-If your car was on the recall list and caused you or your loved ones to become injured, consider speaking with a Sherman Oaks product liability attorney about your options under the law.
+If your car was on the recall list and caused you or your loved ones to become injured, consider speaking with a product defect attorney in Sherman Oaks about your options under the law.